How to Choose a Mortgage Broker

 Keep in mind that mortgage brokers are independent contractors.
 They are supposed to work for you, but they really work for themselves, which is why shady brokers who are out to get high commissions from the banks are such a widespread issue.

-But there are plenty of great, reputable mortgage brokers out there than can help you find the right loan for you and save you money.
-The rules have changed and the industry has never been more regulated, which is good news for consumers.
+But there are plenty of great, reputable mortgage brokers out there that can help you find the right loan for you and save you money.
+The rules have changed, and the industry has never been more regulated, which is good news for consumers.

-The biggest benefit of using a broker is choice.
-If you really need help hunting around for a good interest rate, especially if your credit is not as spotless as it could be, it’s important to have a broker on your side.
+The most significant benefit of using a broker is choice.
+If you need help hunting around for a reasonable interest rate, especially if your credit is not as spotless as it could be, it’s essential to have a broker on your side.

 Most things involved with purchasing a home can be risky, but trusting your broker shouldn’t be on that list.
 Researching the right questions will give you an idea of a broker’s credibility, but in the end, you might rely on gut instincts.